void-linux/void-docs/src/config/xorg/session-management.md

 ## ConsoleKit2

 Install `ConsoleKit2` and activate its service.
-Ensure bothe the `dbus` and the `cgmanager` services are activated too.
+Ensure both the `dbus` and the `cgmanager` services are activated too.

 ```